 I have completed seven of the eight.
 Same story there is a climb on the list I haven’t heard of before this exercise.

 I haven’t made my plan yet for this weekend’s rides but know that they will be epic.
 Oh yeah I was going to talk more about the overuse of the word.
 I will just give you my 2 cents on the subject.
 Far too many use the word too loosely.
-The short of it is — to me EPIC is something that either weather, mechanicals, terrain, duration or a combination of these four attributes but limited to them, cause you to experience great elation, despair, sense of accomplishment, suffering, soul searching, or a combination of these attributes but not limited to them, and you complete the event, race or training session and you say “one and DONE! there is no way I’m doing that again”.
+The short of it is — to me EPIC is something that either weather, mechanicals, terrain, duration or a combination of these four attributes but not limited to them, cause you to experience great elation, despair, sense of accomplishment, suffering, soul searching, personal growth or a combination of these attributes but not limited to them, and yet you complete the event, race or training session and you say “one and DONE! there is no way I’m doing that again”.
 But alas, the entry window opens up for next year and you sign up again.
 For the long of it I will have to publish a post about epic adventures to give you some sense of what I consider to be EPIC.
 Your experience may vary.